-Key audit matter: Goodwill impairment assessments Description of key audit As detailed in Note 13 'Goodwill', the Consolidated Financial Statements include \$191.3 million of goodwill at 31 December 2022. matter: Goodwill is subject to an annual review for impairment or when indicators of impairment exist.
+Key audit matter: Goodwill impairment assessments Description of key audit As detailed in Note 12 'Goodwill', the Consolidated Financial Statements include \$192.2 million of goodwill at 31 December 2023. matter: Goodwill is subject to an annual review for impairment or when indicators of impairment exist.
 An estimate of the recoverable amount of the cash-generating units (CGU) to which goodwill is allocated is prepared.
 The estimated recoverable amount is determined based on the calculation of the value-in-use of the CGUs.
 The outcome of the impairment review could vary significantly if different assumptions were applied in the models.
 The estimated recoverable amount is subjective due to the inherent uncertainty involved in forecasting and discounting future cash flows with many of the key underlying assumptions being impacted by political and economic factors.
-The key assumptions include: the future Adjusted EBITDA assumptions taken from the Group's most recent budgets and plans for the next five years approved by management ("the Plan"); the long-term growth rate used beyond the period covered by the Plan; the pre-tax discount rate applied to future cash flows; and the forecast capital expenditure necessary to maintain the function of the assets in the CGU.
+The key assumptions include: the future Adjusted EBITDA assumptions taken from the Group's most recent budgets and plans for the next five years approved by management ("the Plan"); the sustainable Adjusted EBITDA and long-term growth rate used beyond the period covered by the Plan considering the significance of the terminal value cash flows to the total value-in-use; also considering the expected impact of climate change; the pre-tax discount rate applied to future cash flows; and the forecast capital expenditure necessary to maintain the function of the assets in the CGU.
 The risk of material misstatement is that the carrying amount of goodwill could be overstated.
 Our response: We understood the internal controls for the goodwill impairment process including the determination of assumptions used within the models to assess the recoverable amount of goodwill and evaluated the appropriateness of management's identification of the Group's CGUs.
-We assessed management's impairment testing by obtaining the supporting model and assessing the methodology and key assumptions made: future Adjusted EBITDA forecasts - we evaluated these and tested the underlying values used in the calculations by comparing management's forecast to the latest management approved five-year plan.
-We assessed the actual performance in the year against the prior year budgets to evaluate historical forecasting accuracy; long-term growth rate - we compared the rates applied by management to available externally developed rates; • pre-tax discount rates - we involved our valuations specialists in our evaluation of the discount rate to consider the appropriateness of the rates used; we assessed the level of forecast capital expenditures necessary to maintain the function of the assets in the CGUs; and we tested the arithmetical accuracy of the models.
-Given the significance of the terminal value cash flows to the total value-in-use we paid particular attention to the assumptions as regards sustainable Adjusted EBITDA levels and compared these to expected and historical levels.
+We assessed management's impairment testing by obtaining the supporting model and assessing the methodology and key assumptions made: the future Adjusted EBITDA forecasts - we evaluated these and tested the underlying values used in the calculations by comparing management's forecast to the latest management approved five-year plan; we assessed the actual performance in the year against the prior year budgets to evaluate historical forecasting accuracy; sustainable Adjusted EBITDA - we evaluated these against market expectations and historical levels; long-term growth rate - we compared the rates applied by management to available externally developed rates; we evaluated sustainable Adjusted EBITDA and long-term growth in consideration of the expected impact of climate change; we assessed the level of forecast capital expenditure necessary to maintain the function of the assets we assessed the level of forecast capital experioritie necessary to maintain the function of the assets in the CGUs; pre-tax discount rates - we involved our valuations specialists in our evaluation of the discount rate to consider the appropriateness of the rates used; and we tested the arithmetical accuracy of the models.
 We re-performed sensitivity analysis around the key assumptions for all CGUs in order to ascertain the extent of change in those assumptions required individually or collectively to result in an impairment of goodwill.
 For those CGUs which were most sensitive, we discussed the basis for these cash flows with management and the Group's Audit Committee.
 We examined the sensitivity disclosures presented in the Consolidated Financial Statements to consider whether reasonably possible changes to assumptions that could lead to a material impairment had been disclosed.
-We assessed the adequacy of the disclosures in Note 13 'Goodwill' to the Consolidated Financial Statements.
+We assessed the adequacy of the disclosures, including those related to the expected impact of climate change, in Note 12 'Goodwill' to the Consolidated Financial Statements.